 Rescission and restitution is generally available to plaintiffs in unfair and deceptive trade practices cases.
 In Illinois, consumers who joined a "buyers club" as a result of various misrepresentations were permitted to rescind their contracts and recover the money they paid to join the club.
 American Buyers Club of Mt.
 Vernon, Ill., Inc. v.
-Honecker, 46 Ill.
+Honecker, 361 N.E.
+2d

+1370 (Ill.
 App.
-3d 252 (5th Dist.
 1977).
-In Montana, a car buyer was entitled to rescind the purchase contract and recover the purchase price where the buyer had been misled by a misrepresentation that the used car was in good condition when in reality the car's frame was severely cracked.
+In Montana, a car buyer was entitled to rescind the purchase contract and recover the purchase price where the buyer had been misled by a misrepresentation that the used car was in good condition when, in reality, the car's frame was severely cracked.
 T & W Chevrolet v.
 Darvial, 641 P.2d 1368 (Mont.
 1982).
 In North Carolina, a consumer was able to recover full restitution for a worthless product without even returning the product.
 State ex rel.
 Edmisten v.
 Zim Chemical Co., Inc., 263 S.E.2d 849 (N.C.
+Ct.
+App.
 1980).

 Other courts take a more restrictive approach.
-For instance, in one Georgia case, the court determined that although a spa membership contract violated the Fair Business Practices Act, the contract was not thereby void.
-Sacks v.
-McCrory, 274 S.E.2d 158 (Ga.
-App.
-1980).
-In Ohio, the court determined in a case involving a home improvement contract that rescission and restitution was not available under Ohio's Consumer Sales Practices Act because there had been substantial change in the subject of the consumer transaction.
+For instance, in Ohio, the court determined in a case involving a home improvement contract that rescission and restitution was not available under Ohio's Consumer Sales Practices Act because there had been substantial change in the subject of the consumer transaction.
 Reichert v.
 Ingersoll, 480 N.E.2d 802 (Ohio.
 1985).
 In a Connecticut case involving misrepresentations in a sale of a convenience store franchise, a court held that restitution was not proper because the franchise buyers, at that point, had received five years of intangible or difficult to quantify benefits.
 Aurigemma v.
 Arco Petroleum Products Co., 734 F. Supp.
 1025 (D. Conn.
 1990).
 The plaintiffs were only entitled to recover the diminution in the value of the franchise as a result of the misrepresentations.